 Investing in stocks is 100% free on the platform.
 They also offer an integrated checking account and low borrowing rates.
 Read my complete M1 Finance review here.

-The platform is more intuitive than old school brokers because it’s built on a modern technology platform.
-You create portfolio “pies” that contains all the stocks and ETFs you want to own and in what percentages.
+The platform is more intuitive than traditional brokers because it’s built on a modern technology platform.
+You create portfolio “pies” that contain all the stocks and ETFs you want to own and in what percentages.
 Simply add Stripe stock to your portfolio.

-2. Buy Stock in the Stripe Initial Public Offering (IPO)
+2. Attempt to Buy in the Stripe Initial Public Offering (IPO)

-Ambitious investors can position themselves to invest in the Stripe IPO once it arrives.
+Ambitious investors may attempt to position themselves to invest in the Stripe IPO once it arrives.
 Most retail investors will not get access.

 Your chances of getting IPO shares depends on four factors: